 Non–life-threatening convulsions related to oxygen toxicity

 Some facilities have a large hyperbaric oxygen chamber that can treat up to a dozen people at a time.
-But the typical hospital has what is known as a monoplace, which is equipment for just one person.
+But the typical hospital has what is known as a monoplace.
+This is equipment for just one person.

 Here is what usually happens during a hyperbaric oxygen therapy session:

-You will likely be asked to remove your clothing and wear a medical gown that is 100 percent cotton.
+You will likely be asked to remove your clothing and wear a medical gown that is 100% cotton.

-You will lie on a table that slides into the monoplace, a clear plastic tube that’s about 7 feet long.
+You will lie on a table that slides into the monoplace.
+This is a clear plastic tube that’s about 7-feet long.

 You will be asked to relax and breathe normally during the procedure.
 You can watch TV or listen to music.

-You will be able to talk to the therapist at any time during the treatment, and the therapist can see you and talk to you at all times
+You will be able to talk to the therapist at any time during the treatment.
+The therapist can see you and talk to you at all times

 The chamber will be sealed and then filled with pressurized oxygen.

-The pressure will rise to 2.5 times the normal air pressure, and you may experience some ear popping or mild discomfort.
+The pressure will rise to 2.5 times the normal air pressure.
+You may experience some ear popping or mild discomfort.
 This is completely normal.

 The session will last anywhere from 30 minutes to two hours.